Coalville: Culture

 The Coalville Male Voice Choir, (Formerly known as the Coalville and District Male Voice Choir), was formed in 1944.
 Paul Hayward is only the sixth musical director in the choir's seventy four-year history, having succeeded Dr Georgie Lorimer, Cynthia Moseley, Aubrey Ward, Les Anderson and Harry Toon.
 The town is also home to the Broom Leys Choral Society.

 The town also has a tradition of brass band history and is home to the Desford Colliery Band, founded in 1898.
 Their club, known as 'The Brass House', is located on Albert Road.

 The Coalville Amateur Operatic Society was formed in 1919, and has been staging operas, modern musicals and concerts in the Coalville area ever since.
-The society currently meets for rehearsals on Monday evenings at The Brass House, Albert Road, and on Thursday evenings at The Old Adult School Hall and Theatre on Bridge Road, both venues located near the town centre.
+The society currently meets for rehearsals on Monday evenings at The Brass House, Albert Road, and on Thursday evenings at The Methodist Church in Malborough Square, both venues located near the town centre.

 The Old Adult School Hall and Theatre on Bridge Road is the home of the Coalville Drama Group, formerly known as the Coalville Adult School Drama Group.
 The Drama Group has been presenting plays, dramas, comedies, pantomimes and other productions since the mid fifties.
 The Drama Group meets on Tuesday and Friday evenings.
-The Drama Group enjoys a long and unbroken history of presenting plays at both the Hall, and further afield in the Leicester Drama Festivals.
+The Drama Group enjoys a long and unbroken history of presenting plays at the Hall, four times a year.